Dakcser/WirelessMeasurement/README.md

 6. When you are finished working with your environment, you can deactivate it using the command 'conda deactivate'.

 Note: Conda can also be used to install libraries from non-default channels or to install specific versions of libraries.
 You can refer to the Conda documentation for more information on these advanced options.

+## OR install from requirements.txt

+Set up conda enviroment and install requirements with command 'conda install -r requirements.txt'

 # Good practices